telerik/kendo-intl/docs/date-formatting/index.md

         import { formatDate } from '@telerik/kendo-intl';

         formatDate(new Date(2000, 10, 6), { year: "numeric", month: "long" }); // November 2000

+# Splitting date formats

+In some cases you may need more detailed information about the format itself in order to utilize or manipulate individual parts of the format.
+The `splitDateFormat` method can be used to get information about each individual segment of the format.

+For example, using abbreviated names in a predefined format can be implemented in the following way.

+    import { formatDate, splitDateFormat } from '@telerik/kendo-intl';

+    const date = new Date(2000, 0, 1);

+    splitDateFormat({ date: 'full' }).map(part => {
+        if (part.type !== 'literal') {
+            return formatDate(date, { pattern: part.pattern.slice(0, 3) });
+        }

+        return part.pattern;
+    }).join(''); //Sat, Jan 1, 2000

 ## Suggested Links